Genivia/ugrep/README.md

                   `/', full pathnames are matched.
 Otherwise basenames are matched.
                   When `glob' ends with a `/', directories are matched, same as --include-dir='glob' and --exclude-dir='glob'.
 A leading `/'
                   matches the working directory.
+Option --iglob performs case-insensitive name matching.
 This option may be repeated and may be combined with options -M, -O and -t to expand searches.
                   See `ugrep --help globs' and `man ugrep' section GLOBBING for details.

+           --glob-ignore-case
+                  Perform case-insensitive glob matching in general.

            --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B and -C.